“This psalm is the dark counterpart of its predecessor, a shadow cast by human self-will in its long struggle against the light.” (Derek Kidner)

 b.
 Relented according to the multitude of His mercies: It might have been different; God could have dealt with Israel only on the basis of their sin and His righteous judgment.
 While not ignoring their sin, God decided to deal with them according to the multitude of His mercies.

 c.
 He also made them to be pitied: One aspect of God’s mercy to Israel was in giving them favor with the nations where they suffered exile.
-Those who carried them away captive felt sorry for their Israelite captives and treated them better.
+Those who carried them away captive felt sorry for their Israelite captives and treated them accordingly.

 i.
-“This was particularly true as to the Babylonish captivity; for Cyrus gave them their liberty; Darius favoured them, and granted them several privileges; and Artaxerxes sent back Nehemiah, and helped him to rebuild Jerusalem and the temple.”
+“This was particularly true as to the Babylonian captivity; for Cyrus gave them their liberty; Darius favoured them, and granted them several privileges; and Artaxerxes sent back Nehemiah, and helped him to rebuild Jerusalem and the temple.”
 (Clarke)

 2. (47-48) Praying to and praising the God of great mercy.

-Save us, O Lord our God,
+Save us, O LORD our God,

 And gather us from among the Gentiles,